Investing is one of the most exciting topics, especially if you are a teenager and the world ahead of you is wide open.

 One of the barriers to entry for real estate investing is the high amount of upfront capital required to get started.
 For this reason, there are other methods of investing in real estate that are more accessible such as real estate investment trusts (REITs) or crowdfunded real estate investing.

 REITs and real estate crowdfunding break up large real estate investments into shares.
-These shares are then sold to investors, hoping to get a return over time.
-This allows for many investors to purchase a portfolio of real estate assets.
+These shares are then sold to investors who are hoping to get a return over time.
+This allows many investors to purchase a portfolio of real estate assets.
 This method makes real estate investing far more accessible to smaller investors.

 Investing in bonds is also an option for teenagers.
 A bond is debt issued by a company and sold to lenders.
 An investor can purchase a bond from the company and earn interest on their investment.
 Eventually, the principal loan amount and interest will be repaid to the investor.

 Bonds can have risks as well.
-Some of these include credit risk from the borrower or how likely the borrower is to repay the loan.
-Certain companies can come under difficult times, and it may be difficult for them to repay all of their debts.
+Some of these include credit risk from the borrower meaning how likely the borrower is to repay the loan.
+Certain companies can come under difficult times and it may be difficult for them to repay all of their debts.